 Where to Stay:

-There is also the Sedgwick County Zoo, the Botanical Gardens of Wichita, and the Cowtown Museum, which has FREE admission on Sundays from noon to 5 pm. (promotion runs through October 2018) Also be sure to visit the Keeper of the Plain statue!
+There is also the Sedgwick County Zoo, the Botanical Gardens of Wichita, and the Cowtown Museum, which has FREE admission on Sundays from noon to 5 pm.
+Also, be sure to visit the Keeper of the Plains statue!

 Where to Stay: